OwnZones/mpegts/README.md

 # MPEG-TS

+**This fork is WIP.. meaning you can't trust API's or examples untill this line of text is gone**

 A simple C++ implementation of a MPEG-TS Muxer and Demuxer

 This is a fork of the project as noted above.
 This fork adds support for adding the multiplexer / demultiplexer as a library into your projects among other features as can be seen in the examples.

+The upstream master also contains a lot of serious bugs fixed in this fork.
+There might still be bugs in the code please let me know if you find any.

 **Build status ->**